dasher-project/dasher-web/documents/Specification/notes.md

 ![](PaletteHierarchy.svg)

+Node paths are numbered from one in the diagram.
+Index values are zero-based in the code.

 Note that this is a simplified palette for the purposes of illustration.
 The palette in the Dasher Version Six proof-of-concept has about seventy principal nodes and five group nodes.